How To Eat Healthy and Lose Weight During the New Coronavirus Lockdown

 Beware of cocktails such as Pina Coladas and Margaritas.
 Each one of these can carry several hundred calories each, not to mention loads of sugar, that can easily sabotage your weight loss goals.

-For more specific information on how to select alcohol with one eye on losing weight read: How To Make Healthier Alcohol Selections
+For more specific information on how to select alcohol with one eye on losing weight read: Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss